 Booklets will be displayed in the classroom and will remain on display until the final.
-Include with your project a packet containing each poem that you have selected to be ready to be copied for children.
+Include with your project a packet containing each poem that you have selected to be ready to be copied for children in your classes.
 Do take the time to read each other's choices for future ideas.